Bump on Head: 9 Causes, Treatment & When to See a Doctor

 Seborrheic dermatitis is the most common cause of a bump on the head.
 It is characterized by a thick, yellow or white crust on the scalp that typically itches.
 The surrounding area is usually smooth, but painful when touched.

-What to do: Usually, treatment is prescribed by a dermatologist and involves the use of antifungal or corticoid shampoo or ointments.
+How to treat: Usually, treatment is prescribed by a dermatologist and involves the use of antifungal or corticoid shampoo or ointments.
 Patients may be advised to was their hair frequently and to avoid using hair products and hats.
 Read more about the options available for seborrheic dermatitis treatment.

 2. Direct trauma